IamCoder18/23684-Decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Actions/Actions.md

 **Behavior:**

-1. Run intake motor forward
+1. RUN_INTAKE: Turn on the intake motor
-2. Rotate spindexer to next free slot
+2. MOVE_TO_NEXT_SLOT: Rotate spindexer to the target slot
-3. Open intake door
+3. RUN_INTAKE_DOOR: Open the transfer door
-4. Wait for ball (color detection)
+4. WAIT_FOR_BALL: Wait for color sensor to detect the ball
-5. Wait 0.2 seconds for ball to settle
+5. WAIT_0_2_SECONDS: Hold position while ball settles (0.2 seconds)
-6. Stop intake and door
+6. DONE: Stop intake and door motors

 **Features:**

 - Automatically detects GREEN or PURPLE balls
 - Stores detected color in spindexer
-- Finds next available empty slot
+- Finds next available empty slot automatically
 - Handles case where all slots are full (stops gracefully)

+**Javadoc:** See `IntakeBall` class for complete method documentation, including `findNextFreeSlot()` and helper methods.

 **State Machine:**